ellisackstein/Parking_Space_Detection/README.md

 ### 🕹️ Usage
 To run the code, execute the following command at the root of your project, including these three arguments:

-1. path - the image/video directory path
+1. path - the image/video directory path.
-2. method - configured/non-configured
+2. method - configured/non-configured.
-3. scene_id - in the configured method, every labeled scene gets its own ID
+3. scene_id - in the configured method, every labeled scene gets its own ID.

         $python main.py path method scene_id